adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 from the subject to obtain claims from the IA for the purpose of creating aggregated and distributed claims response for future CC requests in which IdA will collect a new consent from the subject.

-The mechanism used for this is to obtain an access token and a refresh token that corresponds to a suitably wide scope for the purpose.
+The mechanism used for this is to obtain an access token that corresponds to a suitably wide scope for the purpose.
 While the claims at the time of an CC request can be obtained from the UserInfo endpoint, this document defines a new endpoint called claims endpoint.
 It is almost the same as the UserInfo endpoint, but there are a few important differences: